nha/nha/README.md

 I am @nha, French software developer.

-Tech I like: Clojure and the JVM, Node.js and React, FoundationDB and Apache Pulsar.
+Tech I like: Clojure and the JVM, FoundationDB and Apache Pulsar, Node.js/Typescript/Sveltekit.

 Some of my OSS contributions: